aaryam253/Competitive-Programming-Questions-and-Cheatsheets/README.md

 # Competitive-Programming-Questions-and-Cheatsheets
-A collection of cheatsheets, kattis problem solutions and interesting algorithms designs collated as part of our competitive programming course in AY 17/18.
+A collection of cheatsheets, kattis problem solutions and interesting algorithms designs collated as part of our competitive programming course in my year - AY 17/18.